nkonev/blog/dev.md

 As you can see, there is switches via maven profiles.

-This will run tests on PhantomJS.
+This will run tests on Chrome.
 See `.travis.yml` for Firefox and Chrome test examples

 ## Building without frontend and without webdriver tests